Aspirations and Outcomes

 - A negotiator who makes bold demands (or stingy offers) may alienate counterparts.
 Others may even eject plausible deals to preserve face and their own self-respect.

-- Likewise, a negotiator who has a firm target in mind may be blind to more creative ways of structuring an agreement that maximizes value for both sides.
+- Likewise, a negotiator with a specific target in mind may be blind to more creative ways of structuring an agreement that maximizes value for both sides.

 Negotiation courses are typically built around a series of simulations.
 Students are assigned roles, given confidential information, and paired up to negotiate with a classmate.
 As part of preparation, teachers often ask students to state their preliminary goals and walkaways.
 Both sets of numbers typically vary a lot.
 Some people have modest goals while others aim high, very high in certain instances.
 (As you just saw, Professor Schwartz’s preference quiz reveals the same kind of pattern.)

-In negotiation aspirations can be a self-fulfilling prophecy, at least in part.
-If you don’t expect much, that may be precisely what you get.
+In negotiation, aspirations can be a self-fulfilling prophecy, at least in part.
+If you don’t expect much, that may be exactly what you get.
 On the other hand, there’s an upper bound to realistic expectations.
-Dreams that you’ll get more than your counterpart would ever grant won’t magically come true.
+Dreams that you’ll somehow get more than your counterpart would ever offer don’t magically come true.

-So the challenge is setting an ambitious target, while also grounding it in reality.
+So, the challenge involves setting an ambitious target, while also grounding it in reality.
 Set a stretch goal, one that you know is long shot, something that may have only a 10 percent chance of being achievable.
-And test it by imagining what conditions just might make it feasible.
+And then test it by imagining what conditions just might make it feasible.
 For example, if you’re dealing with a vendor, what might prompt them to give you a deep discount?
 Maybe it’s near the end of a quarter and they’ll get a bonus for meeting their quota.
-Perhaps they value the opportunity to build a long-term, profitable relationship with your company.
+Or perhaps they value the opportunity to build a long-term, profitable relationship with your company.

 From time to time, you may achieve your stretch goal.
 When that happens, congratulations!
 But don’t let your highest aspirations deter you from making other deals that may not be as spectacular as you hoped, yet still are superior to what you could get elsewhere.